 Find it!
 Café Tortuga is right along the east side of the river on Calle Orellana less than a block from the walking bridge.

 Pollo Sin Rival lives up to its name.
 It has the best chicken in Tena.
 It is only open for lunch and serves a basic roast chicken with rice, yuca and plantain meal.

 It's a great option for take out.
 They will bundle up the whole meal and you can take it home, dissect it and make it into an even more fabulous meal.

 Find it!
 Pollo Sin Rival is just a "hole in the wall" on the main street of Tena (15 de noviembre), just a block south of the terminal.
 Blink and you'll miss it!
 If you start walking south from TIA it's across the street half a block down.

-If you're looking for a quick lunch near the terminal, Safari is a typical Ecuadorian lunch place that I haven't been sick at.
+If you're looking for a quick lunch, Safari is a typical Ecuadorian lunch place that I haven't been sick at.
 You call also get a plate of Arroz con Pollo if you don't like the sound of the set lunch menu.

 Find it!
 Three blocks south of the terminal (on the main road).
 A block before the hospital.

 best pizza in Tena.
 And they deliver.
 Just make sure to include your